B-Audrey/date-picker-lib/README.md

 # FRENCH DATE PICKER

-This lib has been created to be used in french with a week starting on monday Cette lib a été créee pour être utilisée en français avec une semaine commencant le lundi
+This lib has been created to be used in french with a week starting on monday. \
+Cette lib a été crée pour être utilisée en français avec une semaine commençant le lundi

 ## Features / Fonctionnalités